 Tools

-Bluesquare was founded in 2012 to help governments and their partners digitize public health services.
-By improving the scope, quality and efficiency of public services, our technologies make quality performance data available to decision-makers.
-Bluesquare’s technologies promote a more equitable and efficient allocation of healthcare resources in more than 30 countries impacting over 100 millions people.
+Bluesquare was founded in 2012 to help governments and their partners digitalize public health services.
+By improving the scope, quality and efficiency of public services, Bluesquare’s technologies make quality performance data available to decision-makers and promote a more equitable and efficient allocation of healthcare resources in more than 30 countries (currently) impacting over 100 million people.

-Iaso is a geo-enabled data collection and microplanning tool.
-It is an innovative open-source bilingual (EN/FR) data collection platform shaped by 25+ real-world use cases.
-Unlocking the power of geo-structured data collection to plan, monitor, and evaluate health programmes, it provides a solution towards data collection and validation.
-By providing an efficient and complete data collection and microplanning tool, Iaso constitutes a building block in an national information system ecosystem.
-With bidirectional integration and interoperability towards DHIS2, and features as Single Sign-On or Pyramid enhancement, Iaso aims to integrate campaign results and successes with your partners.
+One of Bluesquare’s products, IASO, is a geo-enabled data collection and microplanning tool.
+It is an innovative open-source bilingual (EN/FR) data collection platform shaped by more than 25 real-world use cases.
+Unlocking the power of geo-structured data collection to plan, monitor and evaluate health programmes, it provides a solution towards data collection and validation.
+By providing an efficient and complete data collection and microplanning tool, IASO constitutes a building block in a national information ecosystem.
+With bidirectional integration and interoperability towards DHIS2, and features as Single Sign-On or Pyramid enhancement, Iaso aims to integrate campaign results and successes with your partner.

-Data collection: Iaso’s data collection mobile app can be customized and used to support surveys as well as routine data collection processes.
-The collected data then goes through a validation phase before being allowed to enrich the general georegistry.
+Data collection: IASO’s data collection mobile app can be customized and used to support surveys as well as routine data collection processes.
+The collected data then go through a validation phase before being allowed to enrich the general geo-registry.

-Microplanning: IASO’s microplanning allows you to manage the planning, distribution and field teams in real time.
-You can assign questionnaires to interviewers or teams of interviewers as well as geographic areas to cover.
+Microplanning: IASO’s microplanning allows the planning, distribution and field teams to be managed in real time.
+Questionnaires can be assigned to interviewers or teams of interviewers as well as geographic areas to cover.
 Assignments are transmitted to the interviewers’ mobile app allowing them to start their fieldwork according to the priorities of the data managers.

 Website: https://www.bluesquarehub.com/iaso/